mbenalaya/onem2m-watson/README.md

 ## Quick Start Guide

 ### Requirements
-* Apache Maven 3 for to build the project
+* Apache Maven 3 to build the project
 * JAVA 1.7 (at least) to run the project